zendframework/zend-servicemanager/docs/book/migration.md

 - Peering capabilities were removed.
 - Exceptions are *always* thrown when service instance creation fails or produces an error; you can no longer disable this.
-- Configuration no longer requires a `Zend\ServiceManager\Config` instance.
+- Configuration no longer requires a `Mxc\ServiceManager\Config` instance.
   `Config` can be used, but is not needed.
 - It adds a new method, `build()`, for creating discrete service instances.